jmswtlk/PortalToTruth/README.md

 Note: 07/18/2020 -- Either the computational stuff is too much (data science will tell us the horrors of wrangling) or too little (minor noise, like a worrying wart).
 And, knowledge?
 Somehow, those called 'deplorable' will be more important than allowed so far as knowledge is top-down driven (science, the main example).

+Note: 08/04/2020 -- Today, got to think about and write on the subject of the applicability of Spinoza's thoughts (yes, Baruch's) on computing.
+Consider, he's the first programming in a very high-level language.